EneaDim/flexsoc/README.md

 - `lint_sv`

-Perform linting on the top SystemVerilog file of the IP, you can add depencedies files as "LINT\_FILES=submodule1.sv submodule2.sv ...".
+Perform linting on a SystemVerilog file under rtl/ directory.
+If the file is somewhere else you have to add RTLDIR=other\_dir.
+Because as default it keeps the file under the RTLDIR.
-Suitable for little number of dependencies.
+Usage: make lint\_sv TOP=filename

 #### Setup testbench